Nikon D3100 vs Panasonic G3

 Concerning the storage of imaging data, both the D3100 and the G3 write their files to SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3100 and Panasonic Lumix DMC-G3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3100 and the Panasonic G3?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D3100:

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.